IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

    ```
    docker images
    ```
-3) Do a `git pull` to ensure you have the latest files from github.com
+3) Do a `git pull` under `db2eventstore-IoT-Analytics` diretory to ensure you have the latest files from github.com
 4) Follow the steps at the top of this page to build the container
 ```
 ./build.sh --es-version 2.0.1.2